avabs/avabs.github.io/AZ-204/Storage_Services.md

     - Data - Stores application data
     - OS - hosts the VM's OS and boot volume
     - TEMP - not a managed disk, store pages and swap files

+### SAS
+- A shared access signature (SAS) provides secure delegated access to resources in a storage account.
+With a SAS, you have granular control over how a client can access data.
+You can specify what resource the client may access, what permissions they have to those resources, and how long the SAS is valid.
+SAS is given to a client who require accesss to resource for short time.

 ### Azure Key Vault
 - Helps you safeguard cryptographic keys and other secrets used by cloud apps and services.